 Ms. Kevin Anselm

-The division consists of three sections that administer 12 statutory programs.
-In addition to licensing and examination duties, staff examiners answer inquiries, investigate and resolve complaints, and contribute to education and outreach activities.
+The Division of Banking and Securities regulates state depository and non-depository financial institutions, administers and enforces Alaska’s financial services laws, and provides information to consumers, investors, entrepreneurs and the financial services industry.
+The division includes three sections that administer 12 statutory programs.
+In addition to licensing, examination and enforcement duties, division staff answer inquiries, investigate and resolve complaints, and contribute to education and outreach activities.